-\begin{observation} Let $G$ be a maximal outer $k$-planar graph with at least three vertices.
-Then, in every outer $k$-planar drawing of $G$, the outer face is bounded by a simple cycle. \end{observation}
+\begin{observation} Let $G$ be a maximal outer min-$k$-planar graph with at least three vertices.
+Then, in every outer min-$k$-planar drawing of $G$, the outer face is bounded by a cycle. \end{observation}

-\begin{proof} Consider an outer $k$-planar drawing $\Gamma$ of $G$.
+\begin{proof} Consider an outer min-$k$-planar drawing $\Gamma$ of $G$.
 Let $u$ and $v$ be consecutive vertices in the cyclic order defined by $\Gamma$.
-Suppose that $uv \not\in E(G)$.
-Notice that the graph $G+uv$ has an outer $k$-planar drawing defined by the same cyclic order as $\Gamma$, which contradicts the maximality of $G$. \end{proof}
+Suppose, for contradiction, that $uv \not\in E(G)$.
+Note that the graph $G+uv$ has an outer min-$k$-planar drawing defined by the same cyclic order as $\Gamma$, contradicting the maximality of $G$. \end{proof}

-A graph $G$ is \emph{expanded outer $k$-planar} if $G$ is an outer $k$-planar graph with $\Delta(G) \leq 3$ and its outer face is bounded by a simple cycle in some outer $k$-planar drawing of~$G$.
+A graph $G$ is \emph{expanded outer min-$k$-planar} if $G$ is an outer min-$k$-planar graph with $\Delta(G) \leq 3$ and its outer face is bounded by a cycle in some outer min-$k$-planar drawing of~$G$.

-\begin{observation} Every outer $k$-planar graph $G$ is a minor of an expanded outer $k$-planar graph $G'$. \end{observation}
+\begin{observation} Every outer min-$k$-planar graph $G$ is a minor of an expanded outer min-$k$-planar graph $G'$. \end{observation}

-\begin{proof} Let us assume that $G$ is maximal outer $k$-planar.
+\begin{proof} Let us assume that $G$ is maximal outer min-$k$-planar.
 Now, in order to obtain $G'$ from $G$, we perform the following transformation to every vertex $v$ of $G$ with $\deg(v) \geq 4$.
 The transformation is depicted in \cref{fig:expansion}.
-Let $w_0, w_1, \ldots, w_s, w_{s+1}$ be all neighbors of $v$ in clockwise order, with edges $vw_0$ and $vw_{s+1}$ adjacent to the outer face of $G$.
+Let $w_0, w_1, \ldots, w_s, w_{s+1}$ be all neighbors of $v$ in clockwise order, with edges $vw_0$ and $vw_{s+1}$ incident to the outer face of $G$.